How to use AvaEye NDAA Compliant Security Systems

 Log in using the graphical user password, or the written admin password that is located on the label on the top of your recorder.
 Please watch the video tutorial below to learn more about logging in.

-2. How to connect PoE cameras to the NVR
+2. How to connect IP PoE cameras to the NVR

 It's important to note that this step (Step 2) is only necessary if your cameras do not come up 3 to 5 minutes after connecting them to the back of the NVR.

-Cameras purchased with our NDAA compliant NVRs are compatible with the NVR using a plug and play protocol that makes it easy to connect cameras to the PoE ports on the back of the NVR.
+Cameras purchased with our NDAA compliant AvaEye NVRs are compatible using the "Private" plug and play protocol which makes it easy to connect cameras to the PoE ports on the back of the NVR.
 We demonstrate in this video how to connect the camera to the back of the recorder and add it as a camera channel using the camera list.

 3. Live Viewing Video and Audio from security cameras